 - In addition to giving your students a due date, consider adding incremental due dates where your students hand in assignment proposals, source annotations, reference lists, samples of their source integrations, rough drafts,...

 - ...or provide your students with a suggested timeline for when they should complete each stage of their research and writing assignment.

 - Provide your students with the grading rubric you will use to evaluate their work.
 Include in that rubric grading criteria for the process and/or products of research.
 Work with a librarian.

 Contact us by using either the contact info on the right of this page, or by visiting our Staff Directory, linked below.

 Image source: "029.5" by Michael Perez is licensed under CC BY-NC-ND 2.0

 Two of TCC's Degree Learning Outcomes are directly applicable to the Library's instruction program and to student research/writing assignments:

-- Critical Thinking & Problem Solving (CRT): Compare, analyze, and evaluate information and ideas, and use sound thinking skills to solve problems.
+- Critical Thinking & Problem Solving (CRT): Compare, analyze and evaluate information and ideas to solve problems.

-- Information & Information Technology (IIT): Locate, evaluate, retrieve, and ethically use relevant and current information of appropriate authority for both academic and personal applications.
+- Information & Information Technology (IIT): Locate, evaluate, retrieve and ethically use relevant and current information of appropriate authority for academic or, as applicable, specific professional/ technical applications.